Where to configure filters?

 Before (date) |

-| Returns items whose due date is strictly before July 1st, 2022 (i.e. date is not included in the range). |
+| Returns items whose due date is strictly before July 1st, 2022 (i.e., date is not included in the range). |

 After (date) |

-| Returns items whose due date is strictly after July 1st, 2022 (i.e. date is not included in the range). |
+| Returns items whose due date is strictly after July 1st, 2022 (i.e., date is not included in the range). |

 Within (date) |

-| Returns items whose due date is ranging from July 1st, 2022 included to July 31st, 2022 included. |
+| Returns items whose due dates range from July 1st, 2022, inclusive, to July 31st, 2022, inclusive. |

 Current |

-| Returns items whose due date is between the first day and last day of the current month. |
+| Returns items whose due date is between the first day and the last day of the current month. |

 Previous |

-| Returns items whose due date is included in the previous 2 quarters, excluding the current quarter (i.e. if the filter is done in July 2022, the range includes Q1 & Q2 2022).
+| Returns items whose due date is included in the previous 2 quarters, excluding the current quarter (i.e., if the filter is done in July 2022, the range includes Q1 & Q2 2022).
 N.B.
-The same logic applies to the previous hour, day, week, month, quarter and year. |
+The same logic applies to the previous hour, day, week, month, quarter, and year. |

 Next |

-| Returns items whose due date is included in the next 3 days, excluding the current day (i.e. if the filter is done on Monday 1st, the range includes Tuesday 2nd to Thursday 4th).
+| Returns items whose due date is included in the next 3 days, excluding the current day (i.e., if the filter is done on Monday 1st, the range includes Tuesday 2nd to Thursday 4th).
 N.B.
-The same logic applies to the next hour, day, week, month, quarter and year. |
+The same logic applies to the next hour, day, week, month, quarter, and year. |

 Before (from/ago) |

 | Returns all items whose due date is before 72 hours from now.
 N.B.
-The same logic applies to hours, days, weeks, months, quarters and years. |
+The same logic applies to hours, days, weeks, months, quarters, and years. |

 After (from/ago) |

-| Returns all items whose due date is after 2 months ago (i.e. about 60 days ago). |
+| Returns all items whose due date is after 2 months ago (i.e., about 60 days ago). |

 Is empty |

-| Returns all items that have no closure date (i.e. items that are not closed). |
+| Returns all items that have no closure date (i.e., items that are not closed). |

 Is not empty |

-| Returns all items that have a closure date (i.e. items whose close date field is populated). |
+| Returns all items that have a closure date (i.e., items whose close date field is populated). |

 User fields